-Environmental Geology (102), The Surface of the Earth and Global Environmental Change (103), Plate Tectonics, Mountains and Climate (104), Impacts and Mass Extinctions (115), and Lunar and Planetary Science (110) introduce students to areas of active research and current interest in earth and environmental sciences and are vehicles for acquiring a basic understanding of processes that have formed and continue to shape the earth and other planets.
+Earth Surface Processes (103), Plate Tectonics (104), Impacts and Mass Extinctions (115), and Lunar and Planetary Science (110) introduce students to areas of active research and current interest in earth and environmental sciences and are vehicles for acquiring a basic understanding of processes that have formed and continue to shape the Earth and other planets.

 Short Term units in geology offer a unique experience to students.
-Geologic field methods, mapping techniques, and geochemical analyses are learned in a variety of spectacular settings, including Australia, the Canadian Arctic, the American Southwest, the Caledonides of Scotland, and the lakes, mountains, and coast of Maine.
+Geologic field methods, mapping techniques, and geochemical analyses are learned in a variety of spectacular settings, including Australia, the Canadian Arctic, the American Southwest, and the lakes, mountains, and coast of Maine.